-No wonder youth crime has been spiraling upward for decades.
-No wonder we have produced an entire generation of young people seemingly unafraid to do wrong.
-They seem to have no conscience.
-They are absolutely blatant in their sarcasm and in their rebellion against the rules of society and against the laws of God.
-As many have observed, this is the "in your face" generation.
+No wonder we see so many acts of seemingly random violence carried out by lonely, aimless, directionless young people.
+Lacking strong authority figures and the security of a loving and complete family, millions turn to crime or hedonism or despair.
+We have produced a self-absorbed "Me Generation" and a morally adrift "Generation X." What will come next, in our youth-obsessed society?
 In a dual prophecy that certainly refers, in type, to our day, the prophet Isaiah was inspired to write: "I will give children to be their princes, and babes shall rule over them.
 The people will be oppressed, every one by another and every one by his neighbor; the child will be insolent toward the elder, and the base toward the honorable" (Isaiah 3:4-5).

-In the New Testament, the Apostle Paul describes that "in the last days perilous times will come: for men will be lovers of themselves, lovers of money, boasters, proud, blasphemers, disobedient to parents, unthankful, unholy, unloving, unforgiving, slanderers, without self-control, brutal, despisers of good, traitors, headstrong, haughty, lovers of pleasure rather than lovers of God, having a form of godliness but denying its power.
+In the New Testament, the Apostle Paul describes that "in the last days perilous times will come: for men will be lovers of themselves, lovers of money, boasters, proud, blasphemers, disobedient to parents, unthankful, unholy, unloving, unforgiving, slanderers, without selfcontrol, brutal, despisers of good, traitors, headstrong, haughty, lovers of pleasure rather than lovers of God, having a form of godliness but denying its power.
 And from such people turn away!"
 (2 Timothy 3:1-5).
 Such people who are unthankful, unholy, unforgiving and disobedient to parents are very unlikely to have strong, stable, loving marriages!

 What we all need, then, are "keys" to building God-centered marriages, and principles as to how He would have us live together joyously as husbands and wives.
-The following are just such godly principles gleaned from more than 50 years in pastoral and family counseling, much reading and studying, and more than 45 years of happy marriage.
+The following are just such godly principles gleaned from six decades of pastoral and family counseling, much reading and studying-and more than 50 years of happy marriage.